Ambikass/M2-EmbSys/Project/1_Requirements/README.md

 # Identifing features

-* The system take the action if the object comes within the range.
+* The system takes the action if the object comes within the range.
 * The distance from the object to the sensor is displayed.
-* Once the object is detect the led will blink.
+* Once the object is detected the led will blink.
 * The motor is used to cover 360 degree coverage of the sensor.